Fender Princeton Reverb

+The Fender Princeton Reverb is a guitar amplifier combo.
+It is based on the Princeton and includes built-in reverb and vibrato.

 Fender Princeton Reverb

 The Fender Princeton Reverb is a guitar amplifier combo, essentially a Princeton with built-in reverb and vibrato.
 The 12 Watt Blackface version was introduced in 1964 and available until 1967; in 1968 it was changed to the Silverface version with a drip edge around the grill cloth.
 Amps produced after the end of 1969 saw a change in circuitry, the removal of the drip edge and a change in the rectifier from a 5AR4 to a 5U4GB along with a change in bias resistor value; a "boost" pull switch to the volume control pot was added in 1977.
 In 1980 and 1981 the Silverface version was cosmetically changed back to the Blackface.
 It was discontinued in 1981.

 Fender Princeton Reverb II

 This Paul Rivera-specified Fender guitar amplifier was introduced in 1982 to replace the Princeton Reverb.
 It was a completely different and significantly more powerful amplifier.
 Designed by Ed Jahns, it featured a built-in reverb, treble boost and mid boost controls, and a switchable lead (overdrive) effect.
 The Princeton Reverb II was removed from the Fender pricelist in 1986.